hyperledger-labs/splice/cluster/README.md

 you with to observe.
 For ScratchNet, this is `cluster/deployment/scratchnet`, and similar for other clsuters.

-1. Run `kubectl get pods` to get the status of all pods.
+1. Run `kubectl get pods` to get the status of all pods in the default namespace
+   1. `kubectl get pods --all-namespaces` to get the status of all pods, regardless of namespace
+   1. `kubectl get pod -n splitwell` to get the status of all pods, in the `splitwell namespace`
+1. Run `kubectl get namespace` to get a list of all namespaces
+1. Run `kubectl api-resources` to get a list of Kubernetes object types
 1. Run `kubectl describe pod <pod-name>` to get a detailed status of the given pod, including state transitions that might indicate memory or configuratoin failures.